+Print Range

-Print Range You can specify the range or scope of the print job using these controls.
+You can specify the range or scope of the print job using these controls.

 Complete Job Regardless of what item in the Job Tree you currently have selected, the complete job will be printed.
 The print program will print all of the details of the Base Panel, followed by all of its loops, main display, etc. Then it will progress to the next major node of the tree (e.g Loop Adder, CPU 1), printing its details and all of its contained loops.
 This process continues in a depth first manner, until the entire job has been traversed and printed.
 Each node of the tree is started on a new page.

-Current Node If you choose this option, the print job is restricted to details of the tree node or job component that you currently have selected in the Job Tree.
+Current Node If you choose this option, the print job is restricted to details of the tree node or job component that you currently have selected in the

+Job Tree.
 No details of contained loops, etc. are printed.

+Current Node and

+Subnodes

-Current Node and Subnodes this option prints details of the currently selected tree node and all of its sub-items (and those items' sub-items, if any).
-Outputs with Input Corrs If this box is checked, then the Inputs correlated to Output circuits are printed in addition to the regular print.
+this option prints details of the currently selected tree node and all of its sub-items (and those items' sub-items, if any).

+are printed in addition to the regular print.
 This is done for any relevant tree nodes / loops that are included in the scope of the print job.

 Inputs with Output Corrs If this check box is checked, then the Outputs correlated to Input circuits are printed.
 Status correlations are included with this option.
 This is done for any tree nodes / loops that are included in the scope of the print job.

 Display Corrs If this check box is checked, then the Display correlations are printed.
 This is done for any relevant tree nodes / loops that are included in the scope of the print job.

 General Note - Correlations If a tree node has no correlations, then it is skipped entirely by the print program.
 If a tree node has correlations, then a header is printed for every "correlated from" device.
-Beneath it, and tabbed, are all of the devices to it.
+Beneath it, and tabbed, are all of the devices correlated to it.
 If it has none, the major header is still printed.

-Setup This button launches the standard Windows printer setup dialog.
+Setup This button launc4hes the standard Windows © printer setup dialog.
 You may choose a printer other than the default, or select a different paper size.
 The print program is designed to fit all information on Letter sized paper (8 1⁄2 by 11) in portrait orientation.
 You may also choose Legal sized paper (8 1⁄2 by 14).
+The print program will take advantage of the longer paper and fit

 The print program will take advantage of the longer paper and fit more devices on one page for list views and correlations.
-If you choose smaller paper the font will be scaled down accordingly (within practical limits).
+If you choose smaller paper the font will be scaled down accordingly this check box is only available when performing a print.
+It is disabled for print preview.

+(within practical limits).